forkercat/578-is-great/README.md

 ## Extra Work: Visualization

-With the help of [D3.js](https://d3js.org/) and [Observable](https://observablehq.com/), we also built some useful illustrations.
+With the help of [D3.js](https://d3js.org/) and [Observable](https://observablehq.com/), we built some useful illustrations.

 ### Cluster Bubbles

-Link: [[CS578] Cluster Bubbles](https://observablehq.com/@junhaowww/cs578-cluster-bubbles)
+Play With It: [[CS578] Cluster Bubbles](https://observablehq.com/@junhaowww/cs578-cluster-bubbles)

-- It based on Word Count Bubble Chart & Generated Tags Cluster for NLP Projects of NASA.
 - It helps you pick up information of all clusters readily.
-- It is a fork of [Word Count Bubble Chart by wolfiex](https://observablehq.com/@wolfiex/word-count-bubble-chart) that adds mouseover behavior.
+- It is based on Word Count Bubble Chart & Generated Tags Cluster for NLP Projects of NASA.
+It is a fork of [Word Count Bubble Chart by wolfiex](https://observablehq.com/@wolfiex/word-count-bubble-chart) that adds mouseover behavior.

 Originally, we have to find clusters from an output file like this: